movementlabsxyz/MIP/MIP/mip-1/README.md

 A MLABSO is informed that the bridge service needs to be upgraded.
 Because the previous bridge service securely stored its nonce (challenges related to this discussed below), the MLABSO will need to rely on the ENTL protocol to run a new synchronization phase.
 This enforces a time-lock of say 20 minutes before the new bridge service has been synchronized with the enclave and can continue signing transactions.

 Now, a malicious MLABSO decides to attempt to abuse the key.
 She knows she cannot directly access the key.
 She also knows that she will not be able to use the key until the program has synchronized to a nonce she controls.
 She deems discovering or replacing the nonce used in the existing program intractable.
 So, she must stop the service and start a new synchronization phase.
 This will time-lock the service for 20 minutes.
 However, in the end, she will have the ability to sign with the key.
-The MLABSO begins the synchronization phase.
+The malicious MLABSO begins her synchronization phase.
 However, during this time, a legitimate MLABSO notices that the bridge service is being upgraded (perhaps even that it is down).
 The legitimate MLABSO then reviews access logs to discover the malicious MLABSO's actions.
 The malicious MLABSO and her program are then removed from the system before the new bridge service can be synchronized.

 ### Practical Considerations
 In practice, there are several phenomena regarded as external to the ENTL protocol which need to be considered in order to make it safely usable.